 That’s not to say I wasn’t at least interested in testing Opt, and many of the blue decks I played last week tried to squeeze some copies in.
 Counter-Cat likes a pair of Thought Scour to enable quick Hooting Mandrills, but also to have something to do on an opponent’s end step after holding up Leak/Pierce/Snare/Shoal/Snap for a turn.
 Kelsey’s testing revealed that two one-mana, instant-speed cantrips was the right number.
 Since Counter-Vamp only runs two delve threats and no Goyfs, I figured the velocity of Thought Scour might be less important than the card selection of Opt, and tested with the Ixalan cantrip.

 It turns out even with so few graveyard synergies, Scour’s velocity was sorely missed.
 I split my bottoms and tops with Opt maybe 50-50, but still wished I could have a blind dumping effect over the scry nearly every time.
 It’s generally correct to just throw Opts on the opponent’s end step if possible, as we usually need more cards and will always need the mana down the road.
-But the kind of card we draw mattered less than the cycling effect, indicating Scour would be better in this slot.
+But the kind of card we drew mattered less than the cycling effect, indicating Scour would be better in this slot.

 Removal and Utility Issues